-As a Man Thinketh by James Allen Book Notes & Commentary
+As a Man Thinketh by James Allen Book Summary & Commentary

 Quick Summary:As a Man Thinketh says our thoughts set the course our life, not our circumstances.
 James Allen says thoughts are seeds for actions, so our mind is a garden where we must cultivate the right seeds.
 This short, inspiring book still influences many modern self-help teachers.

 James Allen was born in 1864 to working class parents in England.
 His father died when he was just 15, so he went to work to help support the family, but he continued to read books enthusiastically.
 Some of Allen’s major influences include Ralph Waldo Emerson, John Milton and Leo Tolstoy.
 He was also inspired by religious writings such as the Bible and teachings from the Buddha and Lao Tzu.